What is Cholesterol?

 - You donâ€™t need to have your cholesterol checked until you reach middle age.
 Itâ€™s a good idea to start having your cholesterol checked at an early age.Â Even children, especially those in families with a history of heart disease,Â can have high cholesterol levels.
 And evidence exists that these children are at greater risk for developing heart disease as adults.
 Lack of exercise, poor dietary habits and genetics can all affect a childâ€™s cholesterol levels.
 Youâ€™re never too young to develop a heart-healthy lifestyle by eating foods low in fats, getting 30â€“60 minutes of physical activity on most or all days, and avoidingÂ tobacco products

-- (National Heart, Lung, and Blood Institute)
+- Cholesterol Counts for Everyone (National Heart, Lung, and Blood Institute)

 - Cholesterol (American Heart Association)

-Also available in: – *** excellent source
+Also available in: Spanish – *** excellent source

 - What Are Healthy Levels of Cholesterol?
 (American Heart Association)